Epic. Iconic. Mythical. Legendary.

 The game was a championship rematch between the Green Bay Packers and Dallas Cowboys, who battled in the 1966 NFL Championship at Dallas.
 Like the Ice Bowl, it also came down to the final seconds, and also wound up in the Packers’ hands.
 The 1966 affair might have actually been a more exciting game overall.

 The Ice Bowl, however, is likely the single most famous game in NFL history, especially among longtime fans.
 Besides being decided in the waning moments with Bart Starr’s quarterback sneak to score the winning touchdown (read his story of calling the play below), the weather and field conditions provided an environment that multiplied the drama and made it not only a contest to score the most points – but to survive.

-The temperature at game time was somewhere around -15, with a windchill nearing -50.
+The temperature at the game was recorded by the National Weather Service as -13, with a windchill of -36.
 The heating system beneath the field broke, and the field froze.
 Refs couldn’t use whistles because the first time head ref Norm Shacter blew his, the whistle froze to his lips and tore his skin when he removed it.
 Officials vocally called the end of plays.